On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra: Introduction

 We organize our presentation as follows.
-In section~\ref{sec:Prelim} we present notation and gather some well--known facts that shall be useful for our purposes.
+In section~\ref{sec:Prelim} we present notation and gather some well-known facts that shall be useful for our purposes.
 In particular, we present regularity results for the classical Stokes problem in convex polyhedra and suitable H\"older estimates on the associated fundamental solution.
 We also recall some facts about the approximation properties of finite elements in standard and weighted Sobolev spaces.
 Section~\ref{sec:Casas} is our first original contribution.
-Via a duality argument we obtain an $L^2$--error estimate for the discretization of the Stokes problem when the forcing is a general Radon measure.
+Via a duality argument we obtain an $L^2$-error estimate for the discretization of the Stokes problem when the forcing is a general Radon measure.
 This estimate improves our previous work \cite{DOS:19}.
-The fundamental solution estimates are used in section~\ref{sec:Apweights} to show that for every $q \in (1,\infty)$, and every $\omega \in A_q$, the Stokes problem is well--posed on weighted spaces $\bW^{1,q}_0(\omega,\Omega) \times \cL^q(\omega,\Omega)$.
-The study of non--Newtonian models begins in section~\ref{sec:Bulicek2}, where we extend the well--posedness results of \cite{MR3582412} to the case of convex polyhedra.
-Finally, in section~\ref{sec:Rappazz}, we study a variant of the well--known Smagorinski model of turbulence, which was originally developed in \cite{MR3488119}, and aims at reducing the well--known overdissipation effects that this model presents near walls \cite{MR3494304}.
+The fundamental solution estimates are used in section~\ref{sec:Apweights} to show that, for every $q \in (1,\infty)$ and every $\omega \in A_q$, the Stokes problem is well-posed on weighted spaces $\bW^{1,q}_0(\omega,\Omega) \times \cL^q(\omega,\Omega)$.
+The study of non-Newtonian models begins in section~\ref{sec:Bulicek2}, where we extend the well-posedness results of \cite{MR3582412} to the case of convex polyhedra and provide approximation results over quasiuniform meshes.
+Finally, in section~\ref{sec:Rappazz}, we study a variant of the well-known Smagorinski model of turbulence, which was originally developed in \cite{MR3488119}, and aims at reducing the well-known overdissipation effects that this model presents near walls \cite{MR3494304}.
+Existence of solution and approximation results over quasiuniform meshes are obtained.